Frequently Asked Questions

 A: We can only offer NFTS funding and scholarships to UK applicants.
 However occasionally we do have some other Scholarships available to EU and International applicants depending on the course you are applying for.
-We advise you get in touch via our enquiries to find out more and if you qualify.
+This information should be included on each course page.

 Q: What support does the School offer its students?

-A: Please see our Student Support document for more information.
+A: Please see our Student Support page for more information.

 Q: Does the National Film and Television School partner with the Erasmus Programme?